Oxfam Shop City Farm fruit Olden Garden

 Nationally — Third Age Trust

 The Third Age Trust is the national U3A organisation.
 It organises events, competitions and other activities for u3a members nationally.
 Some of these are in London, others across the country.
 Some get booked up quickly — to hear about events and when booking opens, you should join the Third Age Trust U3A events mailing list.
-To do so, you must register (it's very straightforward) with the Third Age Trust website, but their latest mailing is here.
+To do so, you must register (it's very straightforward) with the Third Age Trust website.
+You can see all their news topics here.

 Communications: Third Age Trust are moving towards more electronic communication.
-There is now a free e-newsletter and any member can register for the e-newsletter here.
-The National Office is trying to raise the profile of the Third Age Trust and to publicise the benefits of u3as.
-With this in mind they have produced a booklet, which you can read here.
+There is now a free 'Friends' e-newsletter and any member can register for this here.
+As requested by u3as, the Trust is trying to raise the profile of the u3a Movement and to publicise the benefits of u3as to raise the membership to 500,000 by the end of 2028.
+Information on this and much more will be published in the Friends Newsletter.

-Third Age Matters: Have you consider taking the national magazine, 'Third Age Matters'?
-It's very good value at just £3.80 for five issues per year.
+u3a Matters: Have you considered taking the national magazine, 'Third Age Matters'?
+It's very good value at just £4.00 for five issues per year.
 You can select the membership class which includes provision of the magazine when you renew your membership.
 Or if you missed that option but want to add it now, please contact Joy at iu3amembers@outlook.com.
-There is also an abreviated digital version available through the national webst: https://www.u3a.org.uk/news/publications
+There is also an abbreviated digital version available through the national website: https://www.u3a.org.uk/news/publications

-Interest Groups Online: this started during the Covid-19 pandemic when some UK u3as were shut down or offering only limited activities (then called 'Trust u3a') but as it's proved so popular it will continue.
-There is a wide range of online interest groups (nearly 70 currently) with members from all over the UK.
+Interest Groups Online: There is a wide range of online interest groups (nearly 80 currently) with more than 5700 members from all over the UK.
 Annual membership is just £12.00.
 You can find out more information and join through this link: Interest Groups Online.

 National Benefits: iU3A pays £4.00 to the national organisation per member.
-If you ever wonder what benefits we, and you, gain from being part of this national organisation (the 17th largest organisation in the UK) then this might explain it: Where Does My £4 go?
+If you ever wonder what benefits we, and you, gain from being part of this (the 17th largest national organisation in the UK) then this might explain it: Where Does My £4 go?

 London Region of U3As (LRU3A)